bitovi/academy/src/angular/15-directive/15-directive.md

 Attributes and Component <a href="https://angular.io/guide/attribute-directives" target="\_blank">Read more</a>.

 # Structural Directives
-Structural Directives are types of Directives that are used to change HTML DOM layout, by adding, removing and manipulating Elements.
+Structural Directives are types of Directives that are used to change HTML DOM layout, by adding, removing or manipulating Elements.
 <a href="https://angular.io/guide/structural-directives" target="\_blank" >Read more</a>

 ## ElementRef